btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 42.2 20171213 =

+* Fix: GMT dates on draft posts were being incorrectly set from 0000-00-00 (a very invalid date in itself, btw).
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/goodlayers/">GoodLayers</a>: Adds support for the <a href="https://goodlayers.com/">GoodLayers family of themes</a>.

+= 42.1 20171130 =

+* Fix fatal error for PHP v5.6 installs.

+= 42 20171130 =

+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/sync-taxonomies-programmatically/">Sync taxonomies programmatically</a>
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/media-cleanup-delete-only-image-files/">Media Cleanup – Delete only image files</a>
+* New snippet: <a href="https://broadcast.plainviewplugins.com/snippet/media-cleanup-modify-search-regexps/">Media Cleanup – Modify search regexps</a>
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/media-cleanup/">Media Cleanup</a>: cleans up unused media by looking for unused items in the database and on disk.
+* Code: Added synced_taxonomy action.
+* Code: Simplified handling of taxonomies during broadcast.
+* Code: Start using new_action() convenience method to generate actions.

 = 41 20171030 =